Tyrannius Rufinus: Life

 At the instigation of Theophilus of Alexandria, Pope Anastasius I (399-401) summoned Rufinus from Aquileia to Rome to vindicate his orthodoxy, but he excused himself from a personal attendance in a written Apologia pro fide sua.
-The pope in his reply expressly condemned Origen, but left the question of Rufinus' orthodoxy to his own conscience.
+The pope in his reply expressly condemned Origen, but left the question of Rufinus's orthodoxy to his own conscience.
 He was, however, regarded with suspicion in orthodox circles (cf. the Decretum Gelasii, 20).

 Rufinus spent most of the first decade of the fifth century translating Origen.
 He translated Origen's homilies for the whole Heptateuch except Deuteronomy, and others on selected Psalms, the Song of Songs, and 1 Samuel.
-Rufinus' translation of Origen's Commentary on Romans (c405-6) gave fresh stimulus to discussions of destiny and free will that had been going on in Roman circles since the mid-390s and would shortly become an issue in Augustine's clash with Pelagius.
+Rufinus's translation of Origen's Commentary on Romans (c.
+405-6) gave fresh stimulus to discussions of destiny and free will that had been going on in Roman circles since the mid-390s and would shortly become an issue in Augustine's clash with Pelagius.

 Rufinus also translated other works.
 These include Eusebius' Ecclesiastical History, translated in 401 at the request of Bishop Chromatius of Aquileia as an antidote to the terror caused by the Gothic incursions into Italy.
 Rufinus omits much of Eusebius' tenth book, and compresses what remains of it into book 9; he also retouches the narrative in several places and adds two books of his own to bring the account down to the death of Theodosius the Great (395).